Espionage: History

-Ancient world
+Ancient history

 Espionage has been recognized as of importance in military affairs since ancient times.

-The oldest known classified document was a report made by a spy disguised as a diplomatic envoy in the court of King Hammurabi, who died in around 1750 BC.
+The oldest known classified document was a report made by a spy disguised as a diplomatic envoy in the court of King Hammurabi, who died in or around 1750 BC.
 The ancient Egyptians had a developed secret service, and espionage is mentioned in the Iliad, the Bible, and the Amarna letters.
 Espionage was also prevalent in the Greco-Roman world, when spies employed illiterate subjects in civil services.

 The thesis that espionage and intelligence has a central role in war as well as peace was first advanced in The Art of War and in the Arthashastra.
 "The Art of War," identifies five types of spies that are essential for gathering intelligence and achieving victory: local spies (citizen informants within the enemy's territory), inward spies (recruited double agents within the enemy ranks), converted spies (recruited defectors converted to serve your side), doomed spies (expendable fabricators used to spread disinformation; acts as decoy for counter-intelligence), and surviving spies (spies that provide accurate intelligence after gathering information from the enemy).

-Middle Ages
+Post-classical history

+Europe

-In the Middle Ages European states excelled at what has later been termed counter-subversion when Catholic inquisitions were staged to annihilate heresy.
+In the Middle Ages, European states excelled at what has later been termed counter-subversion when Catholic inquisitions were staged to annihilate heresy.
 Inquisitions were marked by centrally organised mass interrogations and detailed record keeping.
 Western espionage changed fundamentally during the Renaissance when Italian city-states installed resident ambassadors in capital cities to collect intelligence.

-Feudal Asia

-In Asia, the Mongol Empire relied on a state-sponsored network of spies, often disguised as merchants, who gathered intelligence on enemy strengths, weaknesses and potential allies in a series of conquests.
-Feudal Japan utilized specialized covert agents called shinobi (ninja), who were mercenaries hired by feudal lords for espionage, sabotage and infiltration, often operating outside the code of the samurai.

-The Renaissance
+Renaissance

 Renaissance Venice became so obsessed with espionage that the Council of Ten, which was nominally responsible for security, did not even allow the doge to consult government archives freely.
 In 1481 the Council of Ten barred all Venetian government officials from making contact with ambassadors or foreigners.
 Those revealing official secrets could face the death penalty.
 Venice became obsessed with espionage because successful international trade demanded that the city-state could protect its trade secrets.

 Under Queen Elizabeth I of England, Francis Walsingham (c.
 1532–1590) was appointed foreign secretary and intelligence chief.
 The novelist and journalist Daniel Defoe (died 1731) not only spied for the British government, but also developed a theory of espionage foreshadowing modern police-state methods.

+Modern history

 United States

-During the American Revolution, Nathan Hale and Benedict Arnold achieved their fame as spies, and there was considerable use of spies on both sides during the American Civil War.
+During the American Revolutionary War, Nathan Hale and Benedict Arnold achieved their fame as spies, and there was considerable use of spies on both sides during the American Civil War.
 Though not a spy himself, George Washington was America's first spymaster, utilizing espionage tactics against the British.